 Any gift or benefit of more than a gazetted value must be declared and included in the register.
-For Elected Members the gazetted value is $100.
-For Council Employees the gazetted value is $50 (prior to 2 April 2018 this value was also $100).
+The gazetted values are as follows:

-Please find the Elected Member and Employee Gift and Benefits Registers below:
+Please find the Council Member and Employee Gift and Benefits Registers below.

 Managing conflicts of interest and perceived conflicts of interest is integral to the accountability, transparency and effectiveness of Local Government.
-The Local Government (Accountability and Governance) Amendment Act 2015 amends the Local Government Act 1999 with respect to conflicts and perceived conflicts of interest arising in respect of matters to be discussed at a meeting of Council, a Council Committee or Subsidiary.
+The Local Government Act 1999 requires members to declare material, actual or perceived conflicts of interest arising in respect of matters to be discussed at a meeting of Council, a Council Committee or Subsidiary.

 Upon reviewing the Agenda for a Council (or Committee or Subsidiary) meeting, Members must consider whether they have a prescribed interest (prescribed by the Act) in any matter to be considered at the meeting.